- 3 mins

 Download and print your own 54321 technique chart for kids to stick on your little one’s wall!
 It’s a great way to remind them about the technique when they’re feeling anxious or overwhelmed.

 For more ways to help kids relax and reduce anxiety, try these additional calming techniques.
-The Moshi sleep app offers magical bedtime stories and meditations made just for kids, too!
+The Moshi app offers magical bedtime stories and meditations made just for kids, too!